How to Get Rid of Stink Bugs in the House Using Natural Home Remedies

 4. Kill the Stink Bugs with Soapy Water

 If you don’t want to kill the stink bugs by hand then consider creating a spray that consists of vinegar, hot water, and dish soap.
 Spray this solution directly onto the stink bugs to kill them.
-We would suggest a mixture that consists of 1/2 cup of vinegar and 1/4 cup of dish soap, and a cup of hot water.
+We would suggest a mixture that consists of 1/2 cup of apple cider vinegar and 1/4 cup of dish soap, and a cup of hot water.

 5. Seal the Crack and Holes Around the House

 Make it difficult for the stink bugs to enter your house by fixing all crack and holes along the exterior of the house.
 Stink bugs are small and flat so they will get through tiny cracks.
 For doors and windows, we suggest adding weather-stripping to the sides to prevent the bugs from slipping through.
+This method will also prevent other flying insects, such as mosquitoes, from entering your house.